InterDigitalInc/CompressAI/docs/source/ans.rst

 compressai.ans
 ==============

-Asymmetric Numeral System (ANS) bindings.
+Range Asymmetric Numeral System (rANS) bindings. rANS can be used as a replacement for a traditional range coder.

 Based on the original C++ implementation from Fabian "ryg" Giesen `(github link) <https://github.com/rygorous/ryg_rans>`_.